FeelGood Omega FAQ

-Historically some of the Illex argentinus has been caught using trawl gear, however this is not the norm today, and furthermore our supplier makes sure to only source raw material from suppliers using jigging as method of fishing.
+Historically some of the Illex argentinus squid species has been caught using trawl gear, however, this is not the norm today.
+Furthermore, our supplier makes sure to only source raw material from suppliers using jigging as the method of fishing.

-Calamari are mainly caught at night using barbless hooks or jigs after being attracted to the surface using bright lights.
-This is a highly targeted method allowing for almost zero bycatch of other species than the one being targeted, principaly Dosidicus gigas, Illex argentinus or Todarodes pacificus.
+Calamari is mainly caught at night using barbless hooks or jigs after being attracted to the surface using bright lights.
+This is a highly targeted method allowing for almost zero bycatch of other species, principally Dosidicus gigas, Illex argentinus or Todarodes pacificus.

 Where is it made?

-When it comes to the squids from Korea, we have studied the ocean currents to ensure that they go from Korea to Japan and not the other way around.
-This means that the water is not contaminated with radioactive pollution from Japan.
-Imagine that the radioactive pollution in the ocean goes away with the current.
+When it comes to the squid from Korea, we have studied the ocean currents to ensure that they go from Korea to Japan and not the other way around.
+This means the water is not contaminated with radioactive pollution from Japan.

 The oil is processed, micro-filtered and double-tested in Norway.